spookify-datastream/api/README.md

 2. AudioFilesAbsPath = absolute path to the folder containing the audio files in local pc

 - open with swagger for endpoints
+- make sure to select 'http' not 'https'

 TODO:
 - transactions on queries for rollback

-DONE:
-- service data validation